 This is one of the chambers in the Wieliczka Salt Mines whose size will impress you the most during your visit.
 It is a huge 17th century room that connects the first and second levels through a long staircase.

-5. Cunegunda Pit
+5. Cunegunda Well

 In addition, in the Cunegunda Pit is where the phenomenon of salt crystallization is best observed inside the mine, so there are a lot of curious rock formations such as stalagmites or stalactites surrounding the wishing lake.
 You will be amazed!

-6. Chapel of St. Kinga
+6. Chapel of Santa Kinga

-Having the opportunity to see with your own eyes the spectacular Chapel of St. Kinga is reason enough to descend more than 100 meters deep into the Wieliczka Salt Mines.
+Having the opportunity to see with your own eyes the spectacular Chapel of St. Kinga is reason enough to descend more than 100 meters into the Wieliczka Salt Mines.

 If the other chambers have surprised you, this one will exceed all your expectations.
 Its dimensions are astonishing and more than a chapel, this place reminds you of a cathedral.